yldrykuru/expressjs-typescript-restapi/README.md

 ## Usage
-The project structure follows the MVC design pattern.
+The project structure emphasizes REST API design principles.
 Customize controllers, models, and services according to your application's needs.

 ## Scripts
 - npm start: Start the development server with automatic restart on file changes.